The official website of Trolltunga

 ...
 See MoreSee Less

-There is ice and snow on the trail.
-Use proper hiking boots, snow shoes and spikes.
+There is snow on the trail to Trolltunga.
+Use proper hiking boots and snow shoes.

 DANGER!
 Slippery Ice at Trolltunga.
 Do NOT go out onto Trolltunga!

 Remember that now in winter the days are short and the weather can change very quickly.
-For your safety, we only recommend guided tours.
-Contact Trolltunga Active for a guided tour.
-They arrange tours till December 17 and will have a short break till they start up again December 28.
+For your safety, we only recommend guided tours:

 https://trolltunga.com/.../trolltunga-adventures-in-winter/